 NSC: - Number of shoots per cutting, ALS: - Average length of shoots, NLS: - Number of leaves per cutting.

-Conclusion: In present experiment IBA @ 3000 ppm gave the best performance on root parameters which was significantly at par with the results of Azospirillum and Azospirillum gave the best performance on shoot parameters which was significantly at par with the results of IBA @ 3000 ppm on fig cuttings.
-Hence, there is future scope for the use of biofertilizers as an alternative of the growth regulators for better performance of fig cuttings.
+Conclusion: In present experiment IBA @ 3000 ppm gave the best performance on root parameters which was significantly at par with the results of Azospirillum, and Azospirillum gave the best performance on shoot parameters, which was significantly at par with the results of IBA @ 3000 ppm on fig cuttings.
+Hence, there is future scope for the use of biofertilizers as an alternative for the growth regulators for better performance of fig cuttings.

 References: